A Max-Min Task Offloading Algorithm for Mobile Edge Computing Using Non-Orthogonal Multiple Access: Numerical Results

 To investigate the impact of number of users, in Fig.~\ref{fig:l_vs_M}, we plot the variation in the average minimum number of offloaded bits against the number of users.
-Note that in the figure legend, the numbers in the parentheses denote ($E_{\mathrm{th}}$ in Joules and $P_{t}$ in dB).
+Note that in the figure legend, the numbers in the parentheses denote ($E_{\mathrm{th}}$ in mJ, $P_{\mathrm t}$ in dBm).
 It can be inferred from the figure that as the number of users, $M$, increases, the performance of both NOMA-based and OMA-based systems deteriorate.
 It is also evident that with an increase in the number of users, the performance gap between the NOMA-MEC and OMA-MEC systems also decreases.
 Note that for the NOMA-MEC system, as $M$ increases, the inter-user interference for the higher-indexed users also increases, reducing the achievable rate for such users.

 To investigate the impact of users' delay requirements, in Fig.~\ref{fig:Deadline} we investigate the variation of number of offloaded bits with $\Delta$.
-Note that in the legend of the figure, the numbers in the parentheses denote ($E_{\mathrm{th}}$ in Joules, $P_{t}$ in dB, $D_{1}$ in s).
-Remarkably, when $\Delta$ is small, the performance of NOMA-MEC is much superior compared to the OMA-based approach.
-However, the gains achieved by NOMA diminish as the value of $\Delta$ is increased.
-The poor performance of OMA for small values of $\Delta$ is due to the fact that $\mathrm{U}_{m}$ has to offload all its data only during the $m^{\mathrm{th}}$ time slot.
+Note that in the legend of the figure, the numbers in the parentheses denote ($E_{\mathrm{th}}$ in mJ, $P_{t}$ in dBm, $D_{1}$ in s).
+Remarkably, the performance of both NOMA-MEC and OMA-MEC systems increases linearly with a linear increase in $\Delta$.
+The poor performance of OMA is due to the fact that $\mathrm{U}_{m}$ has to offload all its data only during the $m^{\mathrm{th}}$ time slot.
 Under the same circumstances NOMA is able to offload more data due to availability of additional time slot.
 Thus, NOMA-based MEC systems can be considered as a suitable candidate to achieve gains associated with edge servers under stringent delay constraints of users.